make-resume/make-resume.github.io/docs/quick-start.md

 Example:

-`make-resume build -t make-resume-base`
+`make-resume build -t make-resume-theme-base`

-The above command will use the `make-resume-base` `built-in-mod` theme, which is a package installed with `make-resume`, to build the Resume. `make-resume-base` is also the default theme so running `make-resume` only would work same as the above example command.
+The above command will use the `make-resume-theme-base` `built-in-mod` theme, which is a package installed with `make-resume`, to build the Resume. `make-resume-theme-base` is also the default theme so running `make-resume` only would work same as the above example command.

 ## How themes are chosen?